barchart/push-notifications-public/packages/sdk-js/docs/content/api/components.md

 * * *

-### NotificationRequestForUser :id=schemasnotificationrequestforuser
+### NotificationForUser :id=schemasnotificationforuser
 **Type**: <code>Object</code>

->The object required to send a notification to a specific user.
+>The object required to send a notification to a specific user (multiple devices).

 | Name | Type | Required | Nullable | Description |
 | ---- | ---- | -------- | -------- | ----------- |